 If that’s not within your wheelhouse then update as necessary or redo the install using the standard Craft installation.

-So now you have your brand new Craft 3 site running on Laravel Homestead.
-Go forth and build!
+You now have a brand new Craft 3 site running on Laravel Homestead.
+Go forth & build something awesome!

-But for the most part, if you have decent rig & your projects are fairly recent (in terms of tech stack) then identifying any potential server configuration issues early on is worth it for me.
-Additionally, I can run multiple projects on the same VM.
+But if you have robust workstation & your project runs on a recent tech stack, then catching potential server issues early (aka before deploying to production) is a fair tradeoff.
+Also, I can run multiple projects on the same VM.
 And each project with custom local domains.

-However, if you need more control of your tech stack (ex: production server is running MariaDB 10.1.37 while most recent Homestead uses 10.3.10) then Homestead may not be a good fit.
+If you need more fine-tuned control of your tech stack (ex: specific database version) then Homestead may not be a good fit.
 In that case I’d go with Docker.
-In a follow-up article, I’ll walkthrough installing Craft 3 locally using Docker.
+In a follow-up article, I walkthrough how to install Craft 3 locally using Lando Docker.